DrUlrichAnders/digital/src/pages/blogs/web-programming-summary.md

 Hey guys,

-I'm writing this blog to give us all a little summary of last lesson and to wrap up all the steps you need to take to make changes at our DNE Website.
+I'm writing this blog to give us all a little summary of last lesson and to wrap up all the steps you need to take to make changes at our dne Website.
 Sure, Dr.
 Anders has given us a lot of information on slack and regularly updates the Website, but I want to try to explain it in my own words.
 I hope it helps you to get started :)